 This includes interdisciplinary learning across a range of academic areas and an extensive outdoor education program.
 It includes a focus on targeted growth in Literacy and Numeracy for each student and it starts to prepare students for their transition into the all important Senior Years.

 Our Year 7 students develop invaluable perspective in our explicit Positive Psychology classes and Personal and Social Learning program and thrive in an environment of increasing levels of responsibility for their own learning and behaviour.

 Our teaching philosophy and practice is based on the understanding that in Year 7 students undergo significant physical, emotional, social and academic development.
 So we make Year 7 interesting, engaging and most importantly tailored to what they need at this age.
 It’s busy, it’s challenging and it’s rewarding.

-After much planning and preparation, we are pleased to announce that in 2017 our Year 7 group will have a much greater focus on House-based activities to create a stronger sense of belonging and House spirit and they will also have co-educational and single gender classes for Mathematics and English.
+After much planning and preparation, our Year 7 group will now have a much greater focus on House-based activities to create a stronger sense of belonging and House spirit and they will also have co-educational and single gender classes for Mathematics and English.

 Students will come together in these groups with their Mentor at the beginning of each day, for their Positive Psychology classes and Personal and their Social Learning classes.
 They will also participate in camps and assemblies within their House-based groups as well as House-based competitions with other year levels including our sport competitions, music performances and a tug of war.